gagdiez/MinimalNodeJS/minimal-interactive/README.md

 # Minimal NodeJS Example

-This repo contains a minimal NodeJS package that I can use as reference for future projects.
+This repo contains a minimal Node package that shows how to create static websites, and reloads the server each time the files are changed in disk.